eagle840/eagle840.github.io/index.md

 ## Welcome to Nicholas' Pages

+# This page is no longer active

 - ### To Do
+- CLOSE THIS SITE DOWB
 - why is there to gh-pages branch?
 - where are the jekyll files held
 - Find a Jekyll playlist  [with Mike Dane](https://www.youtube.com/watch?v=T1itpPvFWHI&list=PLLAZ4kZ9dFpOPV5C5Ay0pHaa0RJFhcmcB)